mahekshivaniiii/designing/README.md

 <h2>line - height normal = 18px</h2>

 # 15 px for border edges to make it rounded shape
-# 50 percent for circle if its is square shape
+# 50 percent for circle if its is square

+# donegit